Expand description

 Structs§

-- An asymmetric encryption key.
+Crypto Key - An asymmetric encryption key.
 Contains both the public and private key.
-Can be used to both encrypt and decrypt
+Can be used to both

-. - An asymmetric public encryption key.
-Can only encrypt AsymmetricEncString, usually accompanied by a AsymmetricCryptoKey
+Public Crypto Key - An asymmetric public encryption key.
+Can only encrypt UnsignedSharedKey, usually accompanied by a AsymmetricCryptoKey

 - An in-memory key store that provides a safe and secure way to store keys and use them for encryption/decryption operations.
 The store API is designed to work only on key identifiers (KeyId).
 These identifiers are user-defined types that contain no key material, which means the API users don’t have to worry about accidentally leaking keys.